konstantintutsch/zarg/README.md

 ### Compiling

-To compile libzarg, execute the `build` make rule.
+To compile libzarg using make.

 ```
 $ make build/libzarg.so